rock-solid/wordpress-mobile-pack/readme.md

 1. **What is the difference between a progressive web application and a responsive WordPress theme?**

 A responsive theme is all about screen-size: it loads the same styling as the desktop view, adjusting it to fit a smaller screen.
-On the other hand a mobile web application combines the versatility of the web with the functionality of touch-enabled devices and can support native app-like features such as:
+On the other hand a progressive web application combines the versatility of the web with the functionality of touch-enabled devices and can support native app-like features such as:

 * Apps load nearly instantly and are reliable, no matter what kind of network connection your user is on.
 * Web app install banners give users the ability to quickly and seamlessly add your mobile app to their home screen, making it easy to launch and return to your app.